Pixel-Wise Contrastive Distillation: Method

 \subsection{Pixel-Wise Contrastive Distillation}

 Unlike general knowledge distillation methods in supervised learning, self-supervised distillation does not involve with labeled data.
-The supervision only comes from teachers, yielding a task-agnostic student that can be fine-tuned in various downstream tasks. \\
+The supervision only comes from teachers, yielding task-agnostic students that can be fine-tuned on various downstream tasks. \\

-\textbf{Image-level self-supervised distillation.} Though varying dramatically in the specific rules of computing distillation loss, self-supervised knowledge distillation methods share one thing in common---the supervision signals are all at \textit{image-level}.
-Here, we describe a general formulation for these methods.
-An input image is fed to student's and teacher's backbone, generating feature maps, $\mathbf{s} \in \mathbb{R}^{C_{s} \x H \x W}$ and $\mathbf{t} \in \mathbb{R}^{C_{t} \x H \x W}$, respectively. $C$ is the number of channels. $H$ and $W$ are the spatial sizes\footnote{It is reasonable to assume $\mathbf{s}$ and $\mathbf{t}$ have the same spatial size owing to the popular stage-wise designs of convolutional network architectures.}.
+\textbf{Image-level self-supervised distillation.} Though varying dramatically in the specific rules of computing distillation loss, current self-supervised knowledge distillation methods \cite{cluster_fit,boosting_ssl_via_kt,compress,seed,distill_on_the_go,disco,bingo,distill_on_the_fly} share one thing in common---the supervision signals are all at image-level.
+Below, we describe a general formulation for these methods.

+An input image is fed to the student's and the teacher's backbone, generating feature maps, $\mathbf{s} \in \mathbb{R}^{C_{s} \x H \x W}$ and $\mathbf{t} \in \mathbb{R}^{C_{t} \x H \x W}$, respectively. $C_{s}$ and $C_{t}$ are the number of channels. $H$ and $W$ are the spatial sizes\footnote{It is reasonable to assume $\mathbf{s}$ and $\mathbf{t}$ have the same spatial size owing to the popular 32-stride design of convolutional network architectures.
+We also discuss about the situation where the student and the teacher produce features with different spatial sizedh.}.
 These feature maps are then global average/max pooled into vectorized features.
 The distillation loss $\mathcal{L}$ with respect to a single input image is defined by: